-Action Timing Status Action / Project Description External Partners 1-1.
-IDENTIFY OPPORTUNITIES TO SUPPORT LOCAL GOVERNMENTS and interested First Nations governments with transit-oriented development. n/a Complete • Considered in context of Regional Growth Strategy (RGS) and policies to support urban containment ► All municipalities and Juan de Fuca Electoral Area (not SSI or SGI) 1-2.
+Action Timing Status Action / Project Description 1-1.
+IDENTIFY OPPORTUNITIES TO SUPPORT LOCAL GOVERNMENTS and interested First Nations governments with transit-oriented development. n/a Complete Considered in context of Regional Growth Strategy (RGS) and policies to support urban context 1-2.
 DEVELOP TOOLS AND UNDERTAKE RESEARCH to support local governments, and interested First Nations governments, in creating compact and complete urban areas.
-2017 - 2018 Complete ▶ 2017 and 2018 Active and Safe Routes to School (ASRTS) Programs research considered density in relation to modes of transportation.
-Research to be posted on ASRTS website. ▶ School boards, municipalities and Electoral Areas (EA), public health, local law enforcement agencies, parents, students and school administration.
-ICBC Road Safety, BC Transit, Greater Victoria Cycling Coalition and Walk ON!
-Victoria Funders: Real Estate Foundation of BC, The Victoria Foundation, the CRD Traffic Safety Commission, Island Health 1-3.
-MANAGE COMPLIANCE WITH REGIONAL GROWTH STRATEGY (RGS): 2018 & beyond Ongoing ▶ RGS was adopted in March 2018.
-All new CRD bylaws and services must be consistent with RGS. ► Municipalities, Juan de Fuca Electoral Area Review Regional Context Statements for alignment with the RGS.
-2018 - 2020 Ongoing ▶ Review Regional Context Statements when submitted by municipalities. ► Municipalities Continue to adopt Official Community Plans (OCP) for the Juan de Fuca Electoral Area that are consistent with the RGS.
-2017 - 2018 ► Groundwork done in 2017.
-New OCPs for East Sooke and Shirley/Jordan River in 2018. ▶ Juan de Fuca Electoral Area Monitor and report on RGS commitments.
-Complete 2019 & beyond Planned 1-4.
-CONTINUE TO DEVELOP GHG-RELATED TARGETS, policies and actions for the Juan de Fuca Electoral Area OCP. ► See Goal 1 - 3 (JdF OCPs) FORMANCE INDICATORS Percentage of new dwelling units within the Growth Policy Area ▶ In 2017, 7.25% of new dwelling units were outside the Regional Urban Containment and Servicing Policy Area.
-(Target is 5).
-(2018 data not available at time of publication) • Number of people with access to destinations that fulfill daily needs ▶ Data is not available or collected by CRD.
+2017 - 2018 Complete 2017 and 2018 Active and Safe Routes to School (ASRTS) Programs research considered of transportation.
+Research to be posted on ASRTS website.

+1-3.
+MANAGE COMPLIANCE WITH REGIONAL GROWTH STRATEGY (RGS): 2018 & beyond Ongoing • RGS was adopted in March 2018.
+All new CRD bylaws and services must be consistent w Review Regional Context Statements for alignment with the RGS.
+2018 - 2020 Ongoing • Review Regional Context Statements when submitted by municipalities.
+Continue to adopt Official Community Plans (OCP) for the Juan de Fuca Electoral Area that are consistent with the RGS.
+Monitor and report on RGS commitments.
+2017 - 2018 Complete • Groundwork done in 2017.
+New OCPs for East Sooke and Shirley/Jordan River in 2018.
+2019 & beyond Planned 1-4.
+CONTINUE TO DEVELOP GHG-RELATED TARGETS, policies and actions for the Juan de Fuca Electoral Area OCP. ► See Goal 1 - 3 (JdF OCPs) PERFORMANCE INDICATORS Percentage of new dwelling units within the Growth Policy Area In 2017, 7.25% of new dwelling units were outside the Regional Urban Containment and (Target is 5).
+(2018 data not available at time of publication) Number of people with access to destinations that fulfill daily needs • Data is not available or collected by CRD.